vnsny-bia/VisitContactTrace/README.md

 **Click on the “run” button**

+In the following screen shot, [Florence Nightingale](https://en.wikipedia.org/wiki/Florence_Nightingale) has been selected as the indexed staff person.
+In this hypothetical example, her symptom onset date was May 12, 2020 and the contact trace is going to start seven days prior to that date and 7 days after to ensure that no visits were delivered while she was symptomatic.
+The calculated begin and end date from the reference date is presented back to the user in the black screen immediately below the parameter input.

 ### Definition of Primary, Secondary Tertiary degrees of Contact From Origin

 <img src="./inst/www/ct-staff-patient-origin.PNG" width="800" align="center"/>